LuudJanssen/next-locale-router/README.md

 1. Is the request an internal Next.js request (starting with `_next` for example)?
    - YES - Return the **PASSTHROUGH** strategy.
+2. Do we need to ignore the URL due to the `config.ignore` option?
+   - YES - Return the **PASSTHROUGH** strategy.
-2. Do we have a domain config for the hostname for this request?
+3. Do we have a domain config for the hostname for this request?
    - NO - Log an error and return the **PASSTHROUGH** strategy.
-3. Is the user trying to access an original Next.js locale route which we want to rewrite?
+4. Is the user trying to access an original Next.js locale route which we want to rewrite?
 For example `/nl-BE/` to `/nl/`.
    - YES - **REDIRECT** to the subpath we defined.
-4. Is this a valid locale subpath for the given domain?
+5. Is this a valid locale subpath for the given domain?
    - YES - **RENDER** the page the user is accessing with the matching locale.
-5. Is this a valid locale subpath for a different domain?
+6. Is this a valid locale subpath for a different domain?
    - YES - **REDIRECT** to the other domain.
-6. The user isn't accessing a language specific route, so we need to check the user's preference and determine the locale he prefers.
+7. The user isn't accessing a language specific route, so we need to check the user's preference and determine the locale he prefers.
 This uses the browsers `Accept-Language` header, as well checking for the `NEXT_LOCALE` cookie set by Next.js.
 Otherwise it falls back to the `defaultLanguage` for the given domain.
-7. Is a redirect necessary for the preferred locale?
+8. Is a redirect necessary for the preferred locale?
    - YES - **REDIRECT** to the subpath for the preferred locale.
-8. Nothing needs to be done on our side: **PASSTHROUGH**.
+9. Nothing needs to be done on our side: **PASSTHROUGH**.

 ### Custom `<Link>` component